alond44/PathGenerator/README.md

 * enhance: True for enhancing and False for decrease resolution.

 We've created a way to get more specific with the drone's location by dividing each pixel to a few more so each pixel will represent a smalller real world tile with the same height value.
-For example: the first of the following images represents a single pixel and the second represents that same pixel after calling `pg.resize(3, True)` resulting it to split into nine different pixels with a third of a real life width and ninth of the area.
+For example: the first of the following images represents a single pixel and the second represents that same pixel after calling `pg.resize(2, True)` resulting it to split into four different pixels that represent half of the width and fourth of the area.

+This usage has some positive and negative consequences:
+* The drone's location is not as spacific (because every pixel represent a larger real life area). // TODO: check if affects on the error and show results.
+* The computation time shortens. // TODO: check and show results.

-This method can also reverse its affect by passing a False value ...
-TODO: add ... merge adjecent pixels to be one with the height of the maximum height of the united pixels.
+Another usage of resize_dsm is achieved by passing This method can also reverse its affect by passing a False value with the same multiplier value. by passing a false flag the method merge adjecent pixels to be one with the height of the maximum height of the united pixels.
+This option can be run without enhancing first, however calling resize with a false enhance flag comes with few consequences:
+* It might cause information lose (caused by merging a group of pixels that may hold different height values to one with a single height value).

 ### 4. Creating Paths: